webmadeira/webmadeira.github.io/src/theme/Readme.md

 ## Mixins

 Mixins in this context are JS functions that return CSS that might be used along with other styles.

-Check `theme/mixins` to see all the existing mixins.
+### `center()`

+Used for centering elements both vertically and horizontally.

 ### Usage